depersgroep/fannypack/hugo/content/modules/panels.md

 ## Using panels in forms

-Panels is something we use regularly in forms, when building CRUD applications, but we use the semantically correct `fieldset` and `legend`.
+Panels is something we use regularly in forms when building CRUD applications, but we use the semantically correct `fieldset` and `legend`.

 <div class="fp-example">
 	<fieldset class="panel">